 FAQ about offering and buying questions I often see asked online.
-There's a copy of this on the "Offering and Buying" page as well.

 Lots of people ask if they're allowed to offer "X" amount, given the asking price is this, or the real estate agent said this, etc.